Normal Functions and the Geometry of Moduli Spaces of Curves: Biextension Line Bundles

 Set $\Udual := \Hom_\Z(\U,\Z_X(1))$.
 This also a variation of Hodge structure of weight $-1$.
 There is a natural isomorphism

 The {\em biextension line bundle $\B$} is a line bundle over $J(\U)\times_X J(\Udual)$.
 Denote the associated $\Gm$-bundle by $\B^\ast$.
 The fiber of the projection

 over $x\in X$ is the set of all mixed Hodge structures whose weight graded quotients are $\Z(0)$, $V_x$ and $\Z(1)$ via a fixed isomorphism.
 These are called {\em biextensions}.
+The projection (\ref{eqn:biext}) takes the biextension $B$ to the pair of extensions $B/\Z(1)$ and $W_{-1}B$.
 A detailed exposition of the construction of $\B$ is given in \cite[\S7]{hain-reed:arakelov}.

 A (Hodge) biextension is a section $\beta$ of (\ref{eqn:biext}) that corresponds to an admissible variation of MHS $\bB$ over $X$ with weight graded quotients $\Z_X(0)$, $\U$ and $\Z_X(1)$.
 Its fiber over $x\in X$ is the biextension $\beta(x)$.
 The composite of a biextension $\beta$ with the projection $\B^\ast \to J(\U)\times_X J(\Udual)$ is a pair of normal functions that determines the extension $\bB/\Z(1)$ of $\Z_X(0)$ by $\U$ and the extension $W_{-1}\bB$ of $\U$ by $\Z_X(1)$.
 The biextension line bundle has a canonical metric $|\blank|_\B$.
 A biextension $\beta$ thus determines the real-valued function $\log|\beta|_\B : X \to \R$.